What Does it Mean to Study Information Assurance?

 Information Assurance Career Paths

 Information assurance professionals might start in other computer-related careers before advancing up the ladder.
 Other jobs require similar skills, and some simply provide a solid background in computer protection.
 A few of these job titles and responsibilities include:

 Computer Security Specialist

 Many basic duties of a computer security specialist might overlap with those of an information assurance specialist.
 Security specialists in some organizations plan, coordinate, and implement the organization's information security.
 Their responsibilities could include educating users on computer security, installing security software, monitoring the network for security breaches, and responding to hacker attacks.
 Security specialists might also be asked to gather data and evidence for prosecuting a crime.
 They might work for smaller companies.
-According to the Bureau of Labor Statistics, computer security specialists earned a median salary of $42,400 in 2007.
+According to the U.S. Bureau of Labor Statistics (BLS), computer security specialists earned a median salary of $88,890 in 2014.

 Database administrators set up computer databases, organize and store data, and test and coordinate changes to the databases.
 If they are responsible for the design and implementation of the database, they might also be asked to plan and coordinate its security measures.
-Database administrators, according to the Bureau of Labor Statistics, earned $67,250 in median wages in 2007.
+Database administrators, according to the BLS, earned $80,280 in median wages in 2014.

 Computer and Information Research Scientists

-Computer and information scientists apply their expertise and innovative techniques to more complex problems of computer software and hardware.
+Computer and information research scientists apply their expertise and innovative techniques to more complex problems of computer software and hardware.
 They most often work as theorists, researchers, or inventors.
 They apply a higher level of theoretical expertise and innovation and develop solutions to complex problems relating to computer hardware and software.
 Those with backgrounds in security might work as security specialists for data recovery situations or in installing custom security software.
-Computer and information scientists earned a median salary of $97,970 in 2007 according to the Bureau of Labor Statistics.
+Computer and information research scientists earned a median salary of $108,360 in 2014 according to the BLS.